Luketedwards/harmonize/testing.md

 Light house results can be viewed [here](/static/readme-files/lighthouse/)

 The python file was run through the PEP8 validator to ensure no syntax errors, and the Javascript files were validated using JsHint.
+I used both autopep8 and an online tool to try to adhere to PEP8 guidlines with the python code.
+In some cases the code is longer than the suggested 79 characters.
+I chose to leave these as they were as any alterations I made resulted in much less readable code.

 [Return to README](/README.md)